gvwilson/thirdbit/src/fiction/iffy/index.md

 She would have to shave soon,
 though if she was going to be around for more than a few days she could try letting it grow out.
-She had worn her hair down past her shoulderblades when she was Iffy's age.
+She had worn her hair down past her shoulderblades when she was young.
 She and her friends had braided it in ever-more-complicated ways, cursing each other good-naturedly for the tangles they made.